turkyden/react-darkreader/src/demo/demo2.md

 ## defaultDarken

-You set the defaultDarken properties to control status at first time.
+You can set the defaultDarken properties to control status at first time.

 ```tsx
 import React from 'react';